vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 In the previous exercise, you've seen how to construct tuples, assign tuples to variables, and unpack tuples.
 Here you will learn how to return mutiple values from a function using tuples.

 Let's modify the behavior of our `raise()` function.
-Instead of returning just the value of `value1` raised to the power of `value2`, let's also return the value of `value2` raised to the power of `value1`.
-We thus need to make our function return _two_ values instead of one.
-We will use tuples to do so:
+Instead of returning just the value of `value1` raised to the power of `value2`, also return the value of `value2` raised to the power of `value1`.
+You thus need to make your function return _two_ values instead of one.
+You will use tuples to do so:

 ```
 def raise(value1, value2):